 - Hamman High Adventure Base at Ironwheel Mesa

-El Rancho Cima has been a site for the council’s Boy Scout summer resident camp.
+Also, El Rancho Cima has been a site for the council’s Boy Scout summer resident camp.
 This began in the 1950s and has continued through today.
-From the time El Rancho Cima opened and up until 2005, the council also conducted another Boy Scout summer resident camp at Camp Strake.
-Leading up to and since 2005, there has not been enough demand to conduct Boy Scout summer resident camp at two different camp properties.
+From the time El Rancho Cima opened and until 2005, the council also conducted another Boy Scout summer resident camp at Camp Strake.
+Leading up to and since 2005, there has not been enough demand to conduct Boy Scout summer resident camp at two separate camp properties.

-Of those Boy Scouts participating in summer resident camp at El Rancho Cima, 61% camped at Cockrell River Camp, 33% camped at Walter Scout Camp at Horseshoe Bend, and 6% camped at Hamman High Adventure Base at Ironwheel Mesa.
+During the years 2012 – 2014, only 9.0% of the council’s troops participated in the Boy Scout summer resident camp program at El Rancho Cima.
+Of those Boy Scout troops, 61% camped at Cockrell River Camp, 33% camped at Walter Scout Camp at Horseshoe Bend, and 6% camped at Hamman High Adventure Base at Ironwheel Mesa.

-The council is proud that in 2013, 2014, and 2015, we have achieved the Gold level in Journey to Excellence1 for Boy Scout Camping.
-We achieved the Silver level in 2011 and 2012.
+The council is proud to share that in 2013, 2014, 2015 and 2016, we achieved the Gold level in BSA’s Journey to Excellence1 for Boy Scout camping.
+We achieved the Silver level ranking in 2011 and 2012.

 In May 2015, flooding caused significant damage and loss to the Cockrell River Camp resulting in its closing.
 Cleanup efforts began in August 2015 of Cockrell River Camp.

 In the ten plus years prior to the May 2015 flood, there had been other flooding and it appears the frequency of flooding is increasing.
 This increases our safety risks to Scouts camping near the river and/or conducting programs on the river.